brauliogrc/brauliogrc/README.md

-# Hi there
+<h1>Hi there</h1>

-**I am a developer with knowledge of different technologies, mainly C# and Angular.
+<h3>I am a developer with knowledge of different technologies, mainly C# and Angular.
-Focused on obtaining new knowledge and skills that contribute to improving my professional development**
+Focused on obtaining new knowledge and skills that contribute to improving my professional development</h3>

 <div class="technology-stack">
   <h3 align="left">